 - 59 stitch functions

 - Free arm

 - Drop-in bobbin

-Sewing is a life skill that allows every kid to have endless hours of fun away from the television.
+We are glad you are interested in getting your child into sewing.
+It is a life skill that allows every kid to have endless hours of fun away from the television.